 Film, Television and Concert Composer.

-From the age of nineteen his short orchestral pieces were recorded as production library music and found their way into the cinema newsreels of the day, and at twenty he became Assistant Musical Adviser to ABC Television, one of the larger British Independent Television companies.
-Within a few months he had composed his first score for a major TV drama, since when he has scored over 150 series' and one-offs as well as being the subject of a half-hour ITV documentary.
-His TV work ranges from high drama with Orson Welles, Peter O’Toole, Christopher Lee and Celia Johnson, to international award-winning children’s comedy - ('Woof!') - by way of Benny Hill and Monty Python!
-Many of his early library compositions are still sought after and can be heard in current popular series such as 'Spongebob Squarepants' and 'Antiques Roadshow'.
+What seemed to others a hazardous scheme worked!
+By the age of nineteen my orchestral pieces were being recorded by several production music libraries, finding their way into the cinema newsreels of the day, and at twenty I became Assistant Musical Adviser to ABC Television, one of the 'Big Four' British Independent Television companies.
+Within months I had composed my first score for a major TV drama, since when, over a period of forty-seven years, I scored over 150 series' and one-offs as well as being the subject of a half-hour ITV documentary in 1995.
+I resigned from ABC TV to go freelance after three years - another hazardous decision, or so I was warned - and moved to Hastings where I bought a 15th century house in the Old Town.

-The spectacular rediscovery of the remains of Richard III in a Leicester car park in 2012 was a cause of celebration for Lewis, who, since having been inspired to become a composer at the age of twelve by Laurence Olivier's film of Shakespeare's "Richard III", has held a lifelong fascination with the true character of this greatly maligned king.
-The discovery inspired Lewis's 'Fanfare for King Richard III' for brass and percussion, the premiere of which he conducted in York Guildhall on March 26th 2015 to coincide with Richard's reburial in Leicester.
-This in turn led to a commission for a 23-minute work, 'Threnody for Violin: The Most Famous Prince of Blessed Memory' for a concert in Richard's honour in Middleham Church as part of the English Music Yorkshire Festival in September 2015.
+The discovery of the remains of Richard III under a Leicester car park in 2012 was for me a cause for celebration, for having been inspired to become a composer at the age of twelve by Laurence Olivier's film of Shakespeare's 'Richard III' I have had a lifelong fascination with this possibly maligned king.
+The identification of his skeleton inspired my 'Fanfare for King Richard III' for brass and percussion, the premiere of which I conducted in York Guildhall, where Richard feasted in 1483, to coincide with the king's reburial in Leicester.
+This in turn led to a commission for a 23-minute work, 'Threnody for Violin: The Most Famous Prince of Blessed Memory' for a concert in Richard's honour held most movingly in his own church at Middleham as part of the Yorkshire English Music Festival in September 2015.